tkurtbond/tkurtbond.github.io/posts/2020/02/20/miniatures-and-battlemaps-at-my-table/index.rst

 .. _`Zen DIY Paper Miniatures Page`: http://zenseeker.net/PaperMiniatures/DIY.htm

-Since these paper miniatures are flat when not inserted into a stand I currently organize my paper miniatures into separate small manila envelopes for each type of creature, labeled with the creature type on the outside.
+Since these paper miniatures are flat when not inserted into stands I currently organize my paper miniatures into separate small manila envelopes for each type of creature, labeled with the creature type on the outside.
 Occasionally I use small ziplock bags, especially for